Carvana (NYSE:CVNA) Price Target Raised to $375.00

-Carvana (NYSE:CVNA) had its target price raised by Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell from $350.00 to $375.00 in a research note released on Tuesday, Analyst Price Targets reports.
-The brokerage currently has a buy rating on the stock.
+Carvana (NYSE:CVNA) had its target price increased by Citigroup from $350.00 to $375.00 in a research report released on Tuesday morning, The Fly reports.

-In other Carvana news, major shareholder Ernest C. Garcia II sold 16,487 shares of the company’s stock in a transaction on Tuesday, February 23rd.
-The stock was sold at an average price of $277.43, for a total value of $4,573,988.41.
-Following the sale, the insider now owns 480 shares of the company’s stock, valued at $133,166.40.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CFO Mark W. Jenkins sold 10,000 shares of the company’s stock in a transaction on Tuesday, February 16th.
-The shares were sold at an average price of $307.86, for a total value of $3,078,600.00.
-Following the completion of the sale, the chief financial officer now directly owns 33,516 shares in the company, valued at approximately $10,318,235.76.
+In related news, insider Thomas Taira sold 155 shares of the firm’s stock in a transaction that occurred on Monday, April 5th.
+The shares were sold at an average price of $270.72, for a total value of $41,961.60.
+Following the sale, the insider now owns 45,714 shares in the company, valued at $12,375,694.08.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, major shareholder Ernest C. Garcia II sold 5,799 shares of the firm’s stock in a transaction that occurred on Tuesday, May 11th.
+The stock was sold at an average price of $243.94, for a total transaction of $1,414,608.06.
+Following the completion of the sale, the insider now owns 3,600 shares in the company, valued at approximately $878,184.
 The disclosure for this sale can be found here.
-Insiders have sold 960,032 shares of company stock worth $265,650,843 in the last ninety days.
-12.25% of the stock is currently owned by corporate insiders.
+In the last quarter, insiders have sold 960,032 shares of company stock worth $265,650,843.
+Corporate insiders own 12.25% of the company’s stock.

-A number of institutional investors have recently bought and sold shares of CVNA.
-Grandview Asset Management LLC acquired a new stake in Carvana in the first quarter valued at $25,000.
-Panagora Asset Management Inc. acquired a new stake in Carvana in the fourth quarter valued at $26,000.
-Altshuler Shaham Ltd acquired a new stake in Carvana in the first quarter valued at $31,000.
-Certified Advisory Corp acquired a new stake in Carvana in the first quarter valued at $33,000.
-Finally, Heritage Wealth Advisors acquired a new stake in shares of Carvana during the fourth quarter valued at $48,000.
-48.41% of the stock is currently owned by institutional investors.
+A number of hedge funds have recently modified their holdings of CVNA.
+Lone Pine Capital LLC purchased a new stake in Carvana in the fourth quarter worth approximately $586,457,000.
+Jennison Associates LLC boosted its holdings in Carvana by 59.6% in the first quarter.
+Jennison Associates LLC now owns 5,111,023 shares of the company’s stock worth $1,341,132,000 after purchasing an additional 1,908,755 shares during the last quarter.
+BlackRock Inc. boosted its holdings in Carvana by 44.4% in the fourth quarter.
+BlackRock Inc. now owns 3,432,778 shares of the company’s stock worth $822,287,000 after purchasing an additional 1,055,257 shares during the last quarter.
+Norges Bank purchased a new position in shares of Carvana during the 4th quarter worth $120,790,000.
+Finally, Baillie Gifford & Co. boosted its stake in shares of Carvana by 7.4% during the 1st quarter.
+Baillie Gifford & Co. now owns 6,236,566 shares of the company’s stock worth $1,636,475,000 after acquiring an additional 430,405 shares during the last quarter.
+Institutional investors own 48.41% of the company’s stock.

 Carvana Co, together with its subsidiaries, operates an e-commerce platform for buying and selling used cars in the United States.
 Its platform allows customers to research and identify a vehicle; inspect it using company's 360-degree vehicle imaging technology; obtain financing and warranty coverage; purchase the vehicle; and schedule delivery or pick-up from their desktop or mobile devices.